Kevin-CodeCrew/coding_concepts_dotnet_sprint_3/structs_classes.md

 ###### Top
 ###### [Back to Concepts](./README.md)
 # Structs and Classes
-A type that is defined as a class is a reference type.
 At run time, when you declare a variable of a reference type, the variable contains the value null until you explicitly create an instance of the class by using the new operator, or assign it an object of a compatible type that may have been created elsewhere.
 Classes are declared by using the class keyword followed by a unique identifier.
-The class keyword is preceded by the access level.
-Because public is used in this case, anyone can create instances of this class.
 The name of the class follows the class keyword.
 The name of the class must be a valid C# identifier name.
 The remainder of the definition is the class body, where the behavior and data are defined.
 Fields, properties, methods, and events on a class are collectively referred to as class members.
 A class defines a type of object, but it is not an object itself.
-An object is a concrete entity based on a class, and is sometimes referred to as an instance of a class.Objects can be created by using the new keyword followed by the name of the class that the object will be based on.
+An object is a concrete entity based on a class, and is sometimes referred to as an instance of a class.
+Objects can be created by using the new keyword followed by the name of the class that the object will be based on.
 ### Define a Class
 ```c#
 /// <summary>class <c>PetClass</c>